Teaching & Supervision

 Graduate student opportunities:

-I will be advertising a PhD position to examine the ‘green recovery’ from the COVID-19 pandemic in December 2020.
 I am not currently accepting PhD applications on any other topics.
 I may consider Master of Environmental Studies (MES) and MA (Global Development Studies) applications on relevant topic areas (see below).
 Please note that I receive a large volume of requests and unfortunately I cannot respond to them all.
 Please do not contact me unless you are planning to do qualitative social science research.
 I do not have a ‘lab’ and I am not an appropriate advisor for environmental engineers, chemists, biologists etc. Please also note that there are very limited funding opportunities for international students and I do not have funding to cover international student fees.

 Examples of relevant topic areas: